 Present Interpretations and Lingering Questions

 Thus, Horse Collar Ruin reentered the world of Natural Bridges.
 Not much has changed since Zeke Johnson's day.
 The ladder into the kiva is gone, and much of the debris inside has been removed.
 Sadly, one can no longer find pottery or arrowheads here anymore--practically everything has been taken away by other visitors.
 But much still remains here to intrigue and inspire.

-The roof of the kiva has not been restored and reveals construction techniques used by the ancestral Puebloans.
+The roof of the kiva has not been restored and reveals construction techniques used by the ancestral Puebloan builders.
 Large roof beams were overlain by smaller branches, then by reeds and thin sticks.
 This mesh was then covered by a generous layer of mud-plaster.
 A ladder once protruded from a hole in the roof but has been removed for safekeeping and to prevent curious visitors from climbing inside and causing damage to the structure.
 Through cracks in the walls, the original fire pit is visible near the center of the kiva.
 In front of this is an upright slab of rock which prevented air currents from blowing out the fire.
-Toward the rear wall is a small hole called a "Sipapu."
-In Hopi religion, the Sipapu is the gateway through which one's spirit enters and leaves this world.
+Toward the rear wall is a small hole called a sipapu.
+In Hopi religion, the sipapu is the gateway through which one's spirit enters and leaves this world.